-The Foreign Working Act of 2008 requires all foreigners working in Thailand to obtain work permits prior to employment in Thailand.
+The Foreign Working Act of 2008, The Royal Ordinance Concerning the Management of Employment of Foreign Workers of 2016, 2017, and Foreigner’ Working Management Emergency Decree 2018 require all foreigners working in Thailand to obtain work permits prior to employment in Thailand except for these eight categories.
 In addition, permit holders must have prior permission to change their occupation or place of work.
 Change of employer location, or the residential address of the permit holder, must be properly endorsed in the work permit by the labor authorities.
-The Foreign Working Act does not prevent a foreigner from engaging in work in more than one field or for more than one employer.
+The Foreign Working Act does not prevent a foreigner from engaging in work in more than one field for more than one employer.

 Principal Business Associations

 The American Chamber of Commerce in Thailand (AMCHAM)

 AMCHAM Thailand has a membership of over 650 organizations and over 2500 professionals.
 Its membership includes companies, non-profit organizations, and individuals.
 AMCHAM member companies have invested over $50 billion in Thailand and provide more than 250,000 local jobs.
 AMCHAM has over 25 committees that cover a wide spectrum of commercial and industrial business activities, as well as the Chamber’s social and charitable functions.
 Each committee serves as a forum for discussing common interests and issues, as well as for taking initiative and action.